revilowaldow/BITC/Sessions/2023/05 07 - Session 1.md

 Daryl doing recap

-[[Cainus]] exchanged one ration for 2 treats that must be consumed within 8 hours, add PB temp HP
+[[Caenis]] exchanged one ration for 2 treats that must be consumed within 8 hours, add PB temp HP

 Bought stuff in the market, sling, sacks, etc